haloman369/TheUltimateList/README.md

 ## Installation

-You will have to follow these steps to run this application:
+Please follow these steps to run this application:

 1. Install a local [sql server](https://dev.mysql.com/downloads/mysql/) version 5.6 or better
 2. mysql.server start
 3. pull the repository to a folder (Remember where this is)